Capable Guidance Through Legal Separation

-If either spouse wants to convert a decree of legal separation to a decree of dissolution, he or she can do so after waiting six months after the decree of legal separation is signed by the judge.
+If either spouse wants to convert a decree of legal separation to a decree of dissolution, he or she can do so six months after the decree of legal separation is signed by the judge.
 This publication does not discuss all of the differences between legal separation and dissolution; you should consult a lawyer with specific questions about the difference.
 If either spouse wants a dissolution instead of separation, the court will grant a dissolution.